-Spoiler Warning Scale: None (story development)
+Spoiler Warning Scale: Minor (world-building, rant)

 WANNA CONSIDER HOW RESEARCH MAKES ALL THE DIFFERENCE?
 CLICK HERE TO KEEP ON READING!

 Don’t run from your pain!
 Whether it’s a something physical like an injury or something mental like ennui, learn to embrace that pain.
 Pain will remind you of your motivations more than the seduction of any numbing pleasure.
 Pain will be with you always.
 Pleasure is fleeting and addicting.
 Pleasure will leave you in both your darkest hours and when everything seems wonderful, whereas when disciplined properly, pain will be motivation toward achieving your goals.

 I used to consider other people’s opinions of me when considering my self worth.
 If the group liked me, then I liked me.
 If a group had a problem with me, then I needed to address that along with nine unrelated problems.
 On the surface, that should be easy to identify as false, yet we all do it.
 If there’s one thing I can stress in the realm of self-confidence, it’s this:

 Cluttered items might lose their potential value because they can’t be properly used.
 Unorganized clutter caused a folding table in my office, “Zeal,” to lose its value as a temporary desk.
 A future phase of this office renovation project requires that table’s old space, and since one early idea I had for Better Zombie was to invite collaborators to jam on works such as artists to create short stories, now, Zeal has that collaboration space!